-Three young women (Barbara Parkins, Patty Duke, and Sharon Tate) decide on a career in show business in this trashy film version of Jacqueline Susann’s pulp novel.
+Three young women decide on a career in show business in this trashy film version of Jacqueline Susann’s pulp novel.
 They are lovely to behold, but their acting is terrible, and no one else in this sorry affair does much better.

 Anne tangles with the nasty grand dame of the theatre, Helen Lawson (Susan Hayward), and then becomes a supermodel overnight.

-Jennifer North (Tate) is an aspiring actress who has a nice body but can’t act.
-We know this to be true as she is often shown in a telephone conversation with her mother about her lack of talent.
+Jennifer North (Sharon Tate) is an aspiring actress who has a nice body but can’t act.
+We know this to be true as she is often shown in a telephone conversation with her mother discussing her lack of talent.

-She too falls in love, with Tony Scotti (Tony Polar), a lounge entertainer with what sounds like a singer’s version of a speech impediment.
-Tony also harbours a deep dark secret which somehow drives Jennifer to get naked in French cinema . . .
+She falls in love with Tony Polar (Tony Scotti), a lounge entertainer with what sounds like a singer’s version of a speech impediment.
+Tony also harbours a deep dark secret which somehow drives Jennifer to get naked in French softcore porn . . .

-Neely O’Hara (Duke) is the kid ‘who’s really got it’ (talent, that is).
-Neely walks out with dignity from Ms Lawson’s show after it becomes clear she’s a threat to the aging star.
+Neely O’Hara (Patty Duke) is the kid ‘who’s really got it’ (talent, that is).
+Neely walks out with dignity from Ms Lawson’s show after it becomes clear she’s a threat to the ageing star.
 She claws her way to the top singing some of the worst songs ever written for the screen.

 Her fame evaporates into pills, booze and divorce, and she somehow ends up in the same sanatorium as Jennifer’s boyfriend, returns to defile Ms Lawson’s wig and delivers a near career-ender of a final scene.

 The men in the film seem hand-picked for their blandness.
 They are essentially slices of white bread between which a self-destructive female sturm and drang sandwich is made.